Russian force too small for 'full' invasion, Ukraine says

 Already a member?

-The size of the Russian force was "huge, and it puts a lot of pressure on us, but it's still insufficient for a full-scale invasion," he reiterated.

-Nobody could exclude that an invasion could happen at a future stage, he noted.
-One immediate risk was a "military operation on smaller scale," he said.
+Nobody could exclude an invasion at a future stage, he noted, while one immediate risk was a "military operation on smaller scale," he said.

-"Or perhaps Russia will limit itself to the threat of use of force to destabilise the situation inside Ukraine, without actually resorting to use of force," he added.
+"Or, perhaps, Russia will limit itself to the threat of use of force to destabilise the situation inside Ukraine, without actually resorting to use of force," he added.

 "We cannot underestimate the threat, nor will we allow Russia to destabilise Ukraine by sowing panic," Kuleba said.